 What's next for iOS?

-In the six years since iOS was unveiled, we've seen the conversation move from "Is this a true smartphone?" to "Can this replace a computer?"
+In the seven years since iOS was unveiled, we've seen the conversation move from, "Is this a true smartphone?" to, "Can this replace a computer?"
 That change is a testament not just to the march of technological progress, but to Apple's ability to reinvent its operating system over the years.